openMetaAnalysis/Cell-therapy-for-acute-myocardial-infarction/README.md

-# Cell therapy for acue myocardial infarction
+# Cell therapy for acute myocardial infarction
 A living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *__* effective.